davorg/dmp/chapters/chapter05.md

 One of the simplest things that we can do with an ASCII file is to read it into a data structure for later manipulation.
-The most suitable format for the data structure depends, of course, on the exact nature of the data in the file and what you are plan- ning to do with it, but for readable text an array of lines will probably be the most appropriate structure.
+The most suitable format for the data structure depends, of course, on the exact nature of the data in the file and what you are planning to do with it, but for readable text an array of lines will probably be the most appropriate structure.
 If you are interested in the individual words in each line then it will probably make sense to